 Dr. Gelfand is a member of the American Academy of Pediatrics, American Medical Association, American Thoracic Society, Dallas County Medical Society and the Society of Critical Care Medicine.

-He also serves as an associate professor at UT Southwestern.
+He also serves as a Clinical Professor at UT Southwestern.
 At home, Dr. Gelfand likes to spend time with his wife and their four grown children.
 He also loves spending time with his grandson.
 He enjoys golfing, boating, and traveling.

 Education and Training